MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations-update-delete.md

 ## Update and delete documents in storage partitions

-If you are updating or deleting table data stored in partitions be sure to specify the partition key when accessing that data.
-More information: [Improve performance when accessing table data using storage partitions](azure-storage-partitioning-sdk.md)
+If you are updating or deleting elastic table data stored in partitions be sure to specify the partition key when accessing that data.
+More information: [Using Partitions](../elastic-tables.md#using-partitions).

 ## Use Upsert